mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-david-chocholaty.md

 First, I would like to many thank my mentor [@Swiftb0y]( {author}nikolaus-einhauser) for his guidance, help, reviews, and a lot of new information and lessons he gave me during the summer.
 I'm just motivated and learned a lot.
-I would like to thank the Mixxx organization administrator [@Daniel Schürmann]({author}daniel-schurmann) for his help, reviews and active contributions with new ideas and improvements to my project and pull requests.
+I would like to thank the Mixxx organization developer [@Daniel Schürmann]({author}daniel-schurmann) for his help, reviews and active contributions with new ideas and improvements to my project and pull requests.
 Thank you both for involving me in the Mixxx development